U.S. hikes tariffs on $200 billion of Chinese goods, omits Apple gear

 Trump originally threatened a new 10 percent tariff across multiple categories of Chinese-made goods, including an obscure category of imports called “data transmission machines” that would cover certain Apple, Fitbit, and Sonos products.
 He later escalated the threatened tax to a whopping 25 percent, matching a tariff previously levied on Chinese steel.
 However, the number subsequently returned to 10 percent — starting next week.
 But it will climb to 25 percent on January 1, 2019.

-Until today, the new tariff was expected to cover Apple products including the Apple Watch and AirPods, as well as the Mac mini, HomePod, and other Apple accessories.
+Until today, the new tariff was expected to cover Apple products, including the Apple Watch and AirPods, as well as the Mac mini, HomePod, and other Apple accessories.
 Apple raised prices by around 20 percent on the latest Apple Watch models announced last week, though it’s unclear whether the change was in preparation for possible tariffs or unrelated.
 Just ahead of the U.S. government’s official announcement, Bloomberg reported that the data transmission machines category had been removed from the tariff list.

-The new tariffs have been decried by U.S. business associations and businesses because of their expected impact on the prices of consumer goods, and Apple sent a letter to U.S. Trade Representative Robert Lighthizer warning of their expected impact on its competitiveness.
-Soon thereafter, Trump responded by tweeting that Apple and other concerned companies could avoid tariffs by building the products in the United States.
-That was clearly only one option; the category mysteriously disappeared from the list just before it was formalized.
+The new tariffs have been decried by U.S. business associations and businesses because of the impact these tariffs are expected to have on the prices of consumer goods, and Apple sent a letter to U.S. Trade Representative Robert Lighthizer warning of their expected impact on the company‘s competitiveness.
+Soon thereafter, Trump responded by tweeting that Apple and other concerned companies could avoid tariffs by building their products in the United States.
+That was clearly only one option; the category mysteriously disappeared from the list just before the tariffs were formalized.

-Under the worst circumstances, Trump has threatened to tax virtually every product imported from China — a position that he believes the United States could take without full reciprocity, because China can’t penalize as many products in return: U.S. imports from China are much more numerous than Chinese imports from the U.S. However, continuation of the current tariffs, as well as the Chinese government’s ability to delay or otherwise hinder U.S. companies, could have a major impact on the U.S. economy.
+Under the worst circumstances, Trump has threatened to tax virtually every product imported from China — a position he believes the United States could take without full reciprocity, because China can’t penalize as many products in return: U.S. imports from China are much more numerous than Chinese imports from the U.S. However, continuation of the current tariffs, as well as the Chinese government’s ability to delay or otherwise hinder U.S. companies, could have a major impact on the U.S. economy.